APDevTeam/Movecraft-Combat/README.md

 The `legacy` branch is coded for 1.10.2 to 1.12.2 and Movecraft 7.x.

 ## Download
+Releases can be found on the [releases tab](https://github.com/APDevTeam/Movecraft-Combat/releases).

-Devevlopment builds can be found on the [GitHub Actions tab](https://github.com/TylerS1066/Movecraft-Combat/actions) of this repository.
+Development builds can be found on the [GitHub Actions tab](https://github.com/APDevTeam/Movecraft-Combat/actions) of this repository.

-Stable builds can be found on [our SpigotMC page](https://www.spigotmc.org/resources/movecraft-combat.81574/).
+Previous builds can be found on [our SpigotMC page](https://www.spigotmc.org/resources/movecraft-combat.81574/).

 ## Building
 This plugin requires that the user setup their GitHub token in maven to authenticate with GitHub Packages, as described in [this wiki page](https://github.com/APDevTeam/Movecraft/wiki/Documentation).